openshift/ansible-service-broker/docs/design.md

 ### Pre-broker install

 It's possible to have registries containing ~15k APBs.
-On ASB's installation, `/catalog` will be called by the Service Catalog, and the ASB needs to respond with the inventory of known spec files in the form of Service objects (defined by OSB spec).
+On APBs installation, `/catalog` will be called by the Service Catalog, and the ASB needs to respond with the inventory of known spec files in the form of Service objects (defined by OSB spec).